 There may be more upgrades awaiting players in this installment than there were in Metroid, but most of them are pretty disappointing.
 Metroid II features a total of four Power Beam upgrades: the Ice, Wave, Spazer, and Plasma Beams.
 The Ice Beam freezes enemies with the first blast and inflicts damage with the second.
 The Wave and Spazer upgrades both increase the range of the Power Beam in different ways.
 The former travels in a pattern resembling a sinewave while the latter splits the beam into three lasers.
 Finally, the Plasma Beam is a powerful weapon capable of phasing through solid walls.
 The problem with these upgrades is that you can only have one at a time, and there is no way to switch between them; you’re only allowed to use the one you most recently acquired.
 This is especially bad because, as was the case with Metroid, one requires the Ice Beam in order to stand a chance against the titular parasites present in the endgame.
 To be fair, it’s not needed for many other areas in the game, and there is an opportunity to get it back just before the area in which you need it, but it still feels as though the developers treated the symptoms of the problem rather than the cause.

 Furthermore, Metroid II brought forth what could be the absolute worst mechanic to ever present itself in any of the series’ 2D installments: the Spider Ball.
 It’s an upgrade to Samus’s Morph Ball mode, which is usually used to access narrow passages.
 By pressing down in this mode, Samus will adhere to walls and ceilings, allowing her to explore every nook and cranny of the planet no matter how out-of-reach they seem.
 There are many problems with this upgrade.
 For starters, it takes a lot of time to get used to how it controls.
 You have to guide Samus to the wall you wish to climb and by holding the appropriate direction, she will continue on that path until an obstacle presents itself.
 If you let go of the control pad for whatever reason, you now have to press the direction you want to go in to get her to move again.
 For example, if you hold right to go up a wall only to stop midway, you now have to hold up to continue.
-This may not seem so bad, but there are a lot of uneven surfaces in this game, so whenever she was on a corner, I often found myself pressing the wrong direction a few times before I could get her to move in the correct direction.
+This may not seem so bad, but there are a lot of uneven surfaces in this game, making it difficult to use without pushing the wrong direction several times in a row.

 The other annoying aspect about the Spider Ball is how taking damage from an enemy disengages the feature and sends you plummeting to the ground.
 This usually means that you should clear the room of enemies before using it, which is often easier said than done – especially if you don’t possess an upgrade to reach them in your normal form.
 What’s worse is that the bombs you can set while in Morph Ball mode also disable the Spider Ball.
 This is especially bad when trying to destroy breakable blocks on the ceiling of a room because the radius of the bomb’s blast is a bit larger than one would initially assume, and if it ever moves off the screen, it vanishes completely.
 In the developers’ defense, it is possible to engage the Spider Ball in midair, meaning that you can potentially catch yourself before you hit the ground.
 By pressing down at the right time, you can even stick to the ceiling after getting hit.
 However, this only helps if you’re expecting it; if you get caught off-guard, chances are you’re falling all the way down.
 Considering how much slower Samus moves when using the Spider Ball compared to the default form, this only succeeds in wasting the player’s time.
 You know a mechanic is bad when a large part of the experience is spent wrestling with it.